 2017 | 2 hours 12 minutes | Dir.
 Luca Guadagnino | Sony Pictures Classics

 The skinny ingenue.
 The Sufjan Stevens songs.
 The vintage threads.
 The scribble typography.
-A 90- year- old dude may have written this movie, but hipsters would love it.
+A 90- year- old dude may have written this movie, but hipsters should love it.

-Call Me By Your Name screenwriter and producer James Ivory spent 44 years as half of Merchant & Ivory, the team that brought us languid period dramas like Room with a View, and Howard’s End.
-Ismail Merchant died in 2005.
-James Ivory carries on their tradition in Call Me By Your Name, an adaption of André Aciman’s novel about a cultured American teenager’s sexual awakening.
+Call Me By Your Name screenwriter and producer James Ivory spent 44 years as half of Merchant & Ivory, the team that brought us period dramas like Room with a View and Howard’s End.
+Ismail Merchant died in 2005; James Ivory carries on their literary film tradition in Call Me By Your Name, an adaption of André Aciman’s novel about an American teenager’s sexual awakening.

 Elio (Timotèe Chamalet) spends summers and Christmases at his family’s Northern Italian villa.
 Each summer, his father, an archeology professor, hosts an intern.
 This year, he hires strapping frat boy Oliver (Armie Hammer).
 Eliot explores his sexuality with girls, boys, and peaches.